|Pennsylvania State University-World Campus

 Founded in 1921 in Moon, Pennsylvania, Robert Morris University lies in the greater Pittsburgh area.
 Its online education is directed by two different branches, the Online Student Services Team, which helps students choose their respective program, and the Instructional Design Team, which helps create the curriculum.
 This translates into a well polished online program.

-The Bachelor’s in Business Management and Information Systems: Information Assurance requires 120 credit hours for completion.
+The Online Bachelor of Science in Information Technology: Data Networking and Security requires 120 credit hours for completion.
 A minimum of 30 credits must be taken at Liberty.
 Cognates include: Application Development, Gaming Technologies, Intelligence, and Web Development.

-And finally, the Master’s in Information Systems: Information Assurance requires 36 credit hours for graduation.
+And finally, the Master of Science in Cyber Security requires 36 credit hours for graduation.
 Only 6 of these may be transferred in to the program.
-There are 2 available tracks for students to choose from, Information Assurance and Technology Management.
+There are 2 available tracks for students: Information Assurance and Technology Management.

-The Bachelor’s in Information Technology with a specialization in Security focuses on programming, security, databases, and ethics.184 credits hours are required for graduation.
+The Online Bachelor of Science in Information Technology: Security focuses on programming, security, databases, and ethics.184 credits hours are required for graduation.
 This is a project-based curriculum, which gives students first-hand experience with information risk management.

-The Bachelor's degree track can be followed to the Master’s degree, which requires an additional 48 credit hours.
+The Bachelor's degree track can be followed to the Online Master of Science in Management: Information Systems Security degree, which requires an additional 48 credit hours.
 This program exposes students to digital forensics, operating systems security, and finishes with an IT capstone project.
 Specializations in Network and Project Management are also available.

 The Master's in Information Assurance and Security, like its Bachelor's kin, crams a large number of credits into a short period of time.
 It includes 48 credit hours, with 24 specialized credit hours, but only requires 11 months to complete.
 Through this program students will enhance prior knowledge from their undergraduate studies and will apply this knowledge to their ever-changing industry.